Document Parser

 - [Documentation](https://ds4sd.github.io/docling/)

-- [IBM Research Blog](https://research.ibm.com/)README.md
+- [IBM Research Blog](https://research.ibm.com/)What This Does

 This workflow enables advanced document parsing using docling - IBM's state-of-the-art document understanding library.
 Parse complex PDFs, Word documents, and images while preserving structure, extracting tables, figures, and handling multi-column layouts.